drewww/breach/docs/plan.md

             - now mechanically how does this work.
 FindLeader behavior.
             - a component on leaders that manages open slots
             - what if leader moves after a follower? it's okay. if we DO need active communication, how does it work? for example breaking out of follower mode.
-I guess we set a
+I guess we set a component on the leader and then followers pick it up??

 A tracking behavior if it has a seentarget.